Anushdubey01/StyleSphere/README.md

 - **Trend Analysis**: Incorporates the latest fashion trends to enhance recommendations.
 - **Seasonal Adaptation**: Adjusts choices based on current or preferred seasons.
 - **Real-Time Integration**: Utilizes live data for dynamic insights.

 ---

+## Database Information

+The data used to create the recommendation system is sourced directly from **Myntra.com** using a custom Python script.
+Here's how the data was curated and used:

+1. **Data Collection**:
+   - Product images and details (such as category, color, fit, gender, occasion, and more) were extracted.
+   - The data was stored in a structured format in a CSV file.

+2. **Model Development**:
+   - The curated data was used to create a recommendation model.
+   - An **Outfit Pairing Model** was crafted by manually training the system.
+This included:
+     - Defining rules for pairing outfits based on user attributes and preferences.
+     - Setting guidelines for what outfits are suitable for various occasions, weather conditions, and personal styles.

+3. **Manual Insights**:
+   - Extensive manual curation was performed to ensure the model understands pairing logic.
+   - For example:
+     - "What suits best with jeans for a casual outing?"
+     - "What is appropriate for a formal occasion during winter?"

+This combination of automation and manual expertise ensures StyleSphere provides precise and user-centric recommendations.

+---